todorzhelev/FableWorld/CORE/README.md

-TheCore
+CORE
 ==========

-TheCore is engine for creating 3D games<br />
+CORE is engine for creating 3D games<br />